jarrodmillman/pose-stats/description.md

 small or experimental packages in Python into applicable, domain- or method-specific "stacks".

 The proposed OSE provides a "best of both worlds" solution: a place where statistical packages for scientific Python can be explored and developed, while distributing knowledge on software engineering methodology to their developers and to statisticians at large.
-This knowledge could be beneficial also to those developing libraries for R, resulting in the cross-pollination of modern software engineering and healthy community practices.
+Since this knowledge is shared with all practitioners, not just those focused on software development in Python, it will likely permeate across computational ecosystems, resulting in the cross-pollination of modern software engineering and healthy community practices.

 ## Pilot Projects

+Two pilot projects have been chosen to inform the needs of an OSE in statistical Python.
+As such, they are intentionally at different phases of maturity, and have different emphases.
+The first implements established and experimental algorithms to be employed by practitioners, while the second aims to educate students and researchers on foundational methods.
+By examining the needs of the developer and user communities of these packages, we aim to learn not only what functionality is missing, but also which community, onboarding, and engineering practices can be improved.
+Furthermore, we want to better understand how an OSE can, in the longer term, support and sustain such efforts.

 ### `YAGLM`